The best times to visit South Dakota for ideal weather are

 Spring (March through May)

 Humidity and temperatures combine to make this season feel moderately cold.
-Highs range from 75.3°F (24.1°C) and 32.3°F (0.2°C) with warmer temperatures in the later months.
-Rain is somewhat common with 7 to 11 days of precipitation per month.
-Spring is slow/unreported for tourism, which makes it a good time for those looking for deals.
+Highs range from 75.3°F (24.1°C) and 32.3°F (0.2°C) with far warmer temperatures in the later months.
+Rain is somewhat common with 2 to 6 days of significant precipitation per month.
+Spring is fairly slow for tourism, which makes it a good time for those looking for deals.

 Summer (June through August)

 The middle-year months have very comfortable weather with high temperatures that are quite warm.
-These months see moderate precipitation with 8 to 12 days of precipitation per month.
-June – August is slow/unreported season for tourism in South Dakota, so lodging and other accommodations may cost as much as usual.
+These months see the most precipitation with 4 to 7 days of precipitation per month.
+June – August is the busiest season for tourism in South Dakota, so lodging and other accommodations may cost more than usual.

 Fall (September through November)

 Fall daily highs range from 80.6°F (27°C) and 40.5°F (4.7°C), which will feel chilly given the humidity and wind.
-It rains or snows a fair amount: 4 to 8 days per month.
-Tourism is slow/unreported during these months due to the weather, so hotels may be normally priced.
+It rains or snows a normal amount: 1 to 4 days per month.
+Tourism is the slowest during these months due to the weather, so hotels may be affordably priced.

 Winter (December through February)

 Weather is far too cold this time of year in South Dakota to be enjoyable for warm weather travelers.
 The average high during this season is between 35.6°F (2°C) and 29.4°F (-1.4°C).
-On average, it rains or snows a noticeable amount: 6 to 7 times per month.
-These times of year are slow/unreported with tourists.
+On average, it rains or snows a smalll amount: 1 to 2 times per month.
+These times of year are the second busiest with tourists.